 JEB Little Creek’s Gator Pool is the most well-known Navy “Water Park” in Hampton Roads.
 Gator Pool features something for all swimming abilities with seven slides and a splash park to entertain the little ones.
 Just learning to swim?
 No problem!
 Parents can check out a life vest for free and have peace of mind while the entire family enjoys the pool.
-With families in mind, Gator Pool boasts a reasonably priced snack bar for your food and beverage needs.
-Plus, our guests are permitted to bring in food and drinks, too.
+With families in mind, Gator Water Park boasts a reasonably priced snack bar for your food and beverage needs.
 Gator Pool also offers a large picnic pavilion available for rent for your summertime special occasion.
-Call for the cost for daily admission for military and for guests.
+Call for the cost for daily admission for the military and for guests.
 Season passes are also available.

 eligible family members